-For the periods 2009 and 2008 the records were presented significantly beyond the required due date of the audit.
+For the year 2010 the records were presented significantly beyond the required due date of the audit.
 This has hindered the District's compliance with the deadline for filing of the Annual Audit which is 120 days after the end of the fiscal year.
-The cause for late record submission for the year ended 2008 may have been due to the transition of accounting personnel.
-However, for 2009, there is no plausible explanation.

-The records presented for audit were found to be in good audit trail condition and essentially no audit adjustments were made.
+The records presented for audit were found to present an audit trail and essentially no audit adjustments were made.